litvinovandrew/shopware_test_plugin/Readme.md

 On the detail page of products, breadcrumb entries of affected categories should no longer be linked, because the link of this entry would lead back to the article due to the forwarding logic from task 1.

-More information about Shopware and building up a plugin you can find here: https://developers.shopware.com/developers-guide/ https://developers.shopware.com/plugin-guide/
+# Information about Shopware and building up a plugin:

-## License
+https://developers.shopware.com/developers-guide/

-Please see [License File](LICENSE) for more information.
+https://developers.shopware.com/plugin-guide/